quic/cloud-ai-sdk/models/multimodal/text_to_image/stable-diffusion-xl-base-1.0/README.md

 ### SPDX-License-Identifier: BSD-3-Clause-Clear

-# Instructions to run SDXL on Cloud AI100 (PRO SKU)
+# Instructions to run SDXL on Cloud AI 100

-The instructions below are to run [the Stable Diffusion XL model](stabilityai/stable-diffusion-xl-base-1.0) on Cloud AI100 PRO SKU.
-For other cards such as STD SKU, the block size in attention_processor.py will need to be tuned.
+The instructions below are to run [the Stable Diffusion XL model](stabilityai/stable-diffusion-xl-base-1.0) on Cloud AI 100.
+For Cloud AI Standard Accelerators (AWS DL2q EC2 instances), the block size in attention_processor.py will need to be tuned.
 Other compile time parameters may also need to be adjusted (e.g., -aic-num-cores)

 ## Folder Structure